AP-CSA-JAVA/CSA_JAVA-Course/README.md

 ```

-An internal block comment belongs immediately ahead of each method of your program, with two exceptions.
-First, main() is assumed to be covered by the external block comment.
-Second, if your class has a group of getters and setters, you may cover the entire group with one block comment.
+An internal block comment belongs immediately ahead of each **user-created** method in your program, with two exceptions. **First, main() is assumed to be covered by the external block comment.** Second, if your class has a group of getters and setters, you may cover the entire group with one block comment.

 #### Method Block